kosli-dev/tdd/README.md

 o) using tests named with a GUID

 ```
-$ source ./shortcuts.sh
+$ source ./scripts/shortcuts.sh

-$ rut          # run all unit tests in new server
+$ rut          # run all unit tests in new xy server
-$ rut a2189600 # run only unit test_a2189600 in new server
+$ rut a2189600 # run only unit test_a2189600 in new xy server

-$ eut          # exec all unit tests in existing server
+$ rst          # run all system tests in new xy server
-$ eut a2189600 # exec only unit test a2189600 in existing server
+$ rst 04692400 # run only system test_04692400 in new xy server

-$ rst          # run all system tests
+$ eut          # run all unit tests in existing xy server
-$ rst 04692400 # run only system test_04692400
+$ eut a2189600 # run only unit test a2189600 in existing xy server

-$ est          # exec all system tests in existing server
+$ est          # run all system tests in restarted xy server
-$ est 04692400 # exec only system test 04692400 in existing server
+$ est 04692400 # run only system test 04692400 in restarted xy server
 ```